s GETTING READY FOR THE NEW SCHOOL YEAR

 1. Have conversations about the next school and/or grade before the first day of school.
 Prepare your child by telling her what she can expect, including playground, snack, reading, computers, music, and art classes.
 Share your own stories about what you loved at school when you were a child.

 2. Get your child back on an early bedtime several days before school starts.
 Since most children stay up late in the summer months, they can sleep in late in the morning.
 However, they will not be able to keep the same schedule once school starts.
 So, make sure your child has enough sleep (between 9.5 and 11 hours depending on her age and individual physiology) by moving bedtime a bit earlier every night a week before school starts.

 3. Involve your child in the process of getting back to school.
 For instance, let her choose her own school supplies either from home or from a store and let her put them in her backpack.
 Discuss with her a few options she can have for a healthy snack and lunch.
 Similarly, let her choose her clothes or give her a few options.
-The more your child will feel in charge, the less she will be nervous/anxious for the big day.
+The more your child feels in charge, the less she will be nervous/anxious for the big day.

 Before school starts or even the first days of school, your child may experience some unusual meltdowns.
 Be sure to be present emotionally for your child and to normalize her emotions.
 With time and patience, your child will quickly adjust to her new routine.

 As a parent and a therapist, I want to offer some tips on how to raise happy and healthy kids.
 Please feel free to comment on my posts.